Asvanyavetrivel/YouTube-Data-Harvesting-and-Warehousing-using-SQL-MongoDB-and-Streamlit/README.md

 * Streamlit:A Python library used for creating interactive web applications and data visualizations.

+####Prerequisites
+Install the below packages using pip install in terminal:
+- pymongo
+- psycopg2
+- pandas as pd
+- streamlit as st
+- googleapiclient.discovery import build

 ### Work flow
 #### 1.YouTube Data Harvesting: